-Because the Department of Security is available at all hours, the University encourages members of the Lipscomb community to contact the Department of Security of any suspicious or unusual circumstances occurring on campus, especially those situations that endanger one or more persons.
-This can be done by calling the on-campus Department of Security extension (7600).
-Email is not an effective method of reporting crimes in progress to the Department of Security, as email is not continuously monitored throughout the day.
+Because the Lipscomb University Department of Security is available at all hours, Lipscomb encourages members of the Lipscomb community to contact the Lipscomb University Department of Security of any suspicious or unusual circumstances occurring on campus, especially those situations that endanger one or more persons.
+This can be done by calling the on-campus Lipscomb University Department of Security extension (7600) or 615-966-7600 from any phone.
+Email is not an effective method of reporting crimes in progress to the Lipscomb University Department of Security, as email is not continuously monitored throughout the day.

-If local law enforcement or an ambulance is needed, the Department of Security can call them on behalf of a member of the Lipscomb community.
-Anyone may contact the appropriate government agency to report a crime, but it is important to also contact the Department of Security for any suspected crime on campus.
-The Department of Security will investigate all reported situations and contact the appropriate government law enforcement agency when necessary.
-All reported incidents are kept on file at the Department of Security, in accordance with applicable law.
-If any personal item that has been reported lost or stolen is recovered, the Department of Security should be contacted immediately to ensure that the University's crime statistic reports are updated and accurate.
+If local law enforcement or an ambulance is needed, the Lipscomb University Department of Security can call them on behalf of a member of the Lipscomb community.
+Anyone may contact the appropriate government agency to report a crime, but it is important to also contact the Lipscomb University Department of Security for any suspected crime on campus.
+The Lipscomb University Department of Security will investigate all reported situations and contact the appropriate government law enforcement agency when necessary.
+All reported incidents are kept on file at the Lipscomb University Department of Security, in accordance with applicable law.
+If any personal item that has been reported lost or stolen is recovered, the Lipscomb University Department of Security should be contacted immediately to ensure that the University's crime statistic reports are updated and accurate.